coderootme/scripts/README.md

 # scripts
 Various scripts to make my life easier in the future.
+Feel free to reuse.